11 Reasons Integrity Is Not About Honesty Alone & Why It Matters for Emotional Healing

 Everyone makes mistakes.
 How you react makes a difference.
 When you accept responsibility, you don’t place the blame on people, events, or timing.
 You decide to take your role, which increases respect and credibility.

 Admitting your mistakes may not be appealing, but it demonstrates that you value progress over ego.
-Accepting accountability also prevents issues from getting worse as you seek to protect the relationship or result rather than your reputation.
+Accepting accountability also prevents issues from worsening as you seek to protect the relationship or the result rather than your reputation.

 3. You stay consistent with your values across different situations